Matrix sorting Add/remove

 If the concept proposals are complex give the participants more than 5 minutes to discuss each placement according to the matrix.

 The method is good for a brief overview of how the concept proposals perform.
-If the concept proposals has to live up to many criteria it would be beneficial to use the method spiderweb or voting with stickers instead as they can take more criteria into account.
+If the concept proposals have to live up to many criteria it would be beneficial to use the method spiderweb or voting with stickers instead as they can take more criteria into account.

 Materials needed: